RHUB

 Can anyone join my meetings?

 You can invite anyone to join your meetings.
 You don't need to register them in the system.
-They do not need an RHUB appliance.
-However, you do need to register those users who want to host meetings using your RHUB appliance.
+They do not need an RHUB server.
+However, you do need to register manually (or use LDAP) those users who want to host meetings using your RHUB server.

 Do I need a fixed public IP?

-No, you do not have to have a fixed IP.
-The RHUB appliance has integrated with the dynamic DNS service provided by http://www.dyndns.com.
-All you need to do is to register a user account, either a free one or a paid one.
-Then input the account information into the RHUB appliance system.
-After that, you can use a domain name of your choosing to access the RHUB appliance from anywhere over the Internet.
-The RHUB appliance will detect the changes of the public IP address of your router or modem and sync the changes with the DynDNS service.
+No, you do not have to have a static IP.
+The RHUB server has integrated with the dynamic DNS service provided by http://www.dyndns.com.
+All you need to do is to register a user account, and then input the account information into the RHUB server system.
+After that, you can use a domain name of your choice to access the RHUB server from anywhere over the Internet.
+The RHUB server will detect the changes of the public IP address of your router or modem and sync the changes with the DynDNS service.

 Can I reserve port 80 and 443 of my IP address for other purpose?

 Yes, you can.
-However, it will have the following impacts to your RHUB system:
+However, it will have the following impacts on your RHUB system:

-1. Your meeting server URL, which is shown in your meeting invitations, has to carry the port 8889 number, for example, http://webmeeting.acame.com:8889.
+1. Your meeting server URL, which is shown in your meeting invitations, has to carry the port 8889 number, for example, webmeeting.acme.com:8889.
+In this case, in “IP Settings” specify webmeeting.acme.com:8889 for the Domain Name.

 2. Some of your attendees may not be able to join your meetings since their firewalls do not allow traffic via any ports other than the standard Internet ports 80 or 443.

-3. The meeting IDs, meeting passwords and user passwords will transmit over the Internet in plain text without SSL encryption.
+3. TThe meeting IDs, meeting passwords and user passwords will transmit over the Internet in plain text without SSL encryption.

 4. You and your attendees will experience a longer time for the first-time connection since the TurboMeeting client will try to use the port 443 SSL connection and eventually fail over to the port 8889.
 After the first-time connection, the next connections will be fast as the TurboMeeting client remembers the working port.

-Note that the TCP port 8889 has to open to the public.
+Note that the TCP & UDP port 8889 has to be open to the public.

 How does the RHUB free audio conferencing work?

-All RHUB appliances include landline audio conference call service at no extra cost to you.
+All RHUB servers include landline audio conference call service at no extra cost.
 You may decide to use this service or choose your own audio conferencing method.

 RHUB audio conferencing service provides a toll-based US number that can be dialed by all meeting participants.
-Participants are then charged their standard long-distance rate for calling this toll-based number, just as if they made a regular long-distance call.
+Depending on their Long Distance plan, participants may be charged their standard long-distance rate for calling this toll-based number, just as if they made a regular long-distance call.

-In addition to setting up a system-wide call number, each user can define his call number.
+In addition to setting up a system-wide call number, each user can define his own call number.

 How do I purchase add-on licenses?

-Login to the web console of the RHUB appliance and issue a license request to your reseller.
-After payment, the reseller will issue you a new license key that you can input into the RHUB appliance to upgrade your license.
+Login to the web console of the RHUB server and issue a license request to your reseller.
+Upon payment, the reseller will issue a new license key that you can input into your RHUB server to upgrade your license.

-Is a separate meeting room required for each registered user or can multiple users schedule a meeting for a room?
+Is a separate meeting room required for each registered user or can multiple users schedule a meeting?

 No meeting room is required for a registered user.
 A meeting room in the RHUB system is a measure of license in terms of the maximum number of active concurrent meetings.
-Before a meeting actually starts, a user does not hold any meeting room although he may have scheduled many meetings.
+Before a meeting actually starts, a user does not reserve any meeting rooms although he may have scheduled them.

 You can register as many users as you want in the system.
 The system only controls the number of meetings that are active and the number of total participants (hosts and attendees) in those active meetings.

-Do RHUB appliances provide SSL encryption?
+Do RHUB servers provide SSL encryption?
 Can they be accessed by SSL only?

-Every RHUB appliance comes with a manufacturer's default SSL certificate with the key length at 2048-bit.
-Though the certificate does not match your domain name, it won't affect SSL-encrypted transmission between RHUB's TurboMeeting client and the RHUB appliance.
+Every RHUB server comes with a manufacturer's default SSL certificate with the key length at 2048 bits.
+Though the certificate does not match your domain name, it won't affect SSL-encrypted transmission between RHUB's TurboMeeting client and the RHUB server.
 All user passwords, meeting passwords and meeting IDs are transmitted via SSL.
-By default, a screen image is transmitted with RHUB proprietary encryption for efficiency.
+By default, a screen image is transmitted with the RHUB proprietary encryption for efficiency.

-You can configure your RHUB appliance in such a way that everything transmits over the Internet via SSL.
+You can configure your RHUB server in such a way that everything transmits over the Internet via SSL.
 Go to the system administration web console, click the "System Settings" link and check the option "Access this server only via SSL".
-In addition, you need to upload your own certificate in order to avoid the annoying security alert that is due to the default RHUB SSL certificate when users visit your RHUB appliance web pages.
+To match your own domain name, you need to purchase and upload your own certificate in order to avoid the annoying security alert that is due to the default RHUB SSL certificate when users visit your RHUB server web pages.

-Can anyone including RHUB staff access my appliance without my knowledge?
+Can anyone including RHUB staff access my server without my knowledge?

-No, no one can access the appliance without your knowledge, including the RHUB staff.
+No, no one can access the server without your knowledge, including the RHUB staff.
+The RHUB servers have passed intensive security checks by many of the RHUB customers including banks, companies making defense systems, government agencies and hospitals.

-In case you need the support that requires the RHUB staff access to the appliance, you need to login to the web console as a system administrator and execute a special command.
-While the RHUB support staff remotely accesses your appliance, they cannot retrieve any user passwords or passwords for remote access meetings.
+In case you need support, requiring the RHUB staff access to the server, you need to login to the web console as a system administrator and execute a special command.
+While the RHUB support staff remotely accesses your server, they cannot retrieve any user passwords or passwords for remote access meetings.
 All those passwords are irreversibly encrypted in the database.

 How do I customize my TurboMeeting web page beyond my logo and organization name?